Please read the common steps first.

-The first one does not fall into the scope of Rootless Containers.
+The third mode does not fall into the scope of Rootless Containers.
 In that mode,

-the runtime binary gains root privileges via the setuid bit and maps the root user
+the optional runtime binary gains root privileges via the setuid bit and maps the root user

 inside the container to the root user outside the container.
 Although the setuid portion

 of the runtime is kept fairly small, it mounts the contents of a container file as root

 and has options to run overlayfs as root (for example

 This mode is not enabled by default, but is available with a compilation and/or installation

 option for those who don’t want to enable unprivileged user namespaces or who want one

 of the features that are only available in this mode (such as encrypted image files).

 There is also an open source fork of the project (from before it was renamed to Apptainer) called